Mitt Romney and Barack Obama vs The Detroit Lions and the Chicago Bears

 While The Detroit Lions and Chicago Bears will be battling it out on the football field, Mitt Romney and Barack Obama will be doing the exact same thing, off of the field.
 These two presidential candidates will be going head to head against Monday Night Football for viewers tonight during the presidential elections.

-While I’m sure the game, despite the fact that it’s the Lions and Bears, will have a high amount of viewers, I’m not so sure I can say the same about the Presidential debate.
+While I’m sure the game, despite the fact that it’s the Lions and Bears, will have a high amount of viewers especially those who are interested in fantasy football, I’m not so sure I can say the same about the Presidential debate.
 Students and nonstudents alike find it far more important to see which team will improve their record, and by team I am not talking about the Republicans or Democrats.
 Some do not even care about the actual game, so why is it that people would rather keep up with sports, the X Factor or would rather be doing other things and not worry about which president will improve our economy with elections right around the corner?

 Emily Salinas, a Junior at Tarleton and a speech communication major, says she has not watched any of the debates.